Japan revised GDP signals economy in recession

 BOJ Deputy Governor Kiyohiko Nishimura said last week the central bank will debate whether further stimulus is needed to support the economy, offering the strongest signal to date that it may loosen policy again at its next rate review on December 19-20 in the face of growing political pressure.

-(Additional reporting by Tetsushi Kajimoto and Stanley White; Writing by Leika Kihara; Editing by Edmund Klamann & Kim Coghill)
+(Additional reporting by Tetsushi Kajimoto and Stanley White; Writing by Leika Kihara; Editing by Edmund Klamann)